 About AI-Cube

-In the AI-Cube project datacube fusion and AI-based analytics will be integrated,
+In the AI-Cube project datacube fusion and AI-based analytics have been integrated,

 demonstrated in several real-life Earth Observation application scenarios,